nathanlgabriel/social_identity_signaling/README.md

-All I have to share right now is the code and some slides.
-I will upload a preprint of the paper as soon as possible.
+All I have to share right now is the code and [some presentation slides](https://github.com/nathanlgabriel/social_identity_signaling/blob/main/gid03_presentation05.pdf).
+I will upload a preprint of the paper when it is ready.